-- 95. Shared ownership appears to be slightly more affordable than First Homes but is broadly accessible to the same groups, with the exception of shared ownership at 10% equity.
-Government has recently announced that the minimum equity share for shared ownership will fall to 10% of the property value11.
-If this is delivered in the NA, it will make shared ownership easier to access for more people.
-However, while the income threshold for a 10% equity shared ownership home is lower, this product may not necessarily be more attractive than the alternatives (such as shared ownership at higher equity shares and First Homes) for those who can afford them. - 96.
+- 90. Shared ownership appears to be more affordable, with shared ownership at 10% equity which is accessible to households on mean incomes and potentially households with two lower quartile earners.
+Government has recently announced that the minimum equity share for shared ownership will fall to 10% of the property value.
+10 If this is delivered in the NA, it will make shared ownership easier to access for more people.
+However, while the income threshold for a 10% equity shared ownership home is lower, this product may not necessarily be more attractive than the alternatives (such as shared ownership at higher equity shares and First Homes) for those who can afford them. - 91.
 The transition from 10% to 100% ownership would be long, and during this period the rent on the 90% unsold value would not be subsidised, meaning that monthly costs for occupants will remain relatively high and the build-up of equity will be relatively slow.
-This product would therefore only be a realistic route to full ownership for households prepared to take a long-term view. - 97.
+This product would therefore only be a realistic route to full ownership for households prepared to take a long-term view. - 92.
 The income required to access Rent to Buy, a product designed to allow residents to transition from renting to ownership by allowing a discount on the market rent to be used to save a deposit, is assumed to be the same as that required to afford market rents.
-On that basis, First Homes and shared ownership are less affordable options. - 98.
+On that basis, First Homes at 50% discount and shared ownership at 25% and 10% equity are more affordable options. - 93.
 These three products need to be considered in relation to what they offer occupants in the long term beyond simply being affordable to access or not. - First Homes allow for a greater ownership stake in the property, enabling occupiers to benefit from price appreciation over time.
-Monthly outgoings are also limited to mortgage costs alone, which tend to be cheaper than renting. - Shared ownership at high equity shares performs a similar function to First Homes, but there are additional costs associated with the rented portion.
+Monthly outgoings are also limited to mortgage costs alone, which tend to be cheaper than renting. - Shared ownership at high equity shares performs a similar function to First Homes, but there are additional costs associated with the rented portion. - Shared ownership at low equity shares can usually be accessed by lower earning households (than First Homes) and requires a smaller deposit.
+However, this is a potentially less attractive route to eventual ownership because monthly outgoings remain high.
+The occupant has to pay a significant monthly rent as well as service

-11 The previous minimum equity share was 25%.
+&lt;sup>10 The previous minimum equity share was 25%.
 This change took effect from 28 June 2021 and transitional arrangements are in place for planning policy documents that are prepared during the implementation timeframe.
 Changes are also introduced to make the process of staircasing to full ownership more gradual with lower minimum increments of 1%.
 The ministerial statement confirming and detailing the changes is available here: https://questions-statements.parliament.uk/written-statements/detail/2021-05-24/hlws48.